tmaringgele/CausalBoundingEngine/docs/source/installation.rst

 R Support
 ~~~~~~~~~

-For R-based algorithms like CausalOptim:
+For R-based algorithms like Causaloptim:

 .. code-block:: bash